imAraam/Film-Production-Management-System/README.md

 # A general description of the system

+A software system that manages film productions, which includes handling information
+such as,  the title of each new project, the summary, genre, release date, list of filming locations, language, runtime, crew etc. This software will have 4 main functions, project and material creation, existing projects and materials update/removal, catalogue browsing and maintenance mode.

 The system is divided into a number of sub-sections such as, project creation, material creation, crew creation, and a BST (Binary search tree) section.
 Project creation consists of a Project class that stores the key information for every